Bschuster3434/hivergent_analytics/log_files.md

 Well... shit.
 Seems that BTC can allow for multiple senders in a particular transaction.
 Also, i'm starting to get sloppy.
 Just wasted an hour running the Ethereum ETL for it to be wasted.
 Boo.

+#Brian Notes 1/5/2018

+Worked my through the Bitcoin Ledger and found some good information.
+Now working on Ripple and grabbing their transations.
+They will be a bit more challenging, as there is quite a variety of transactions that happen on their ledger, not a ton of which is actually XRP based.
+So we may need to add a field to help facilitate their date (currency).

+This is going to take some give and take.
+Ripple has a lot of transaction types, and there's a lot of offers.

+#Brian Notes 1/6/2018

+Talked with the devs at IOTA and while there isn't a publically avaialble API for IOTA, there is a pure python implementation that we could run to pull data.
+This can act as a starting point for us here, if we chose to go down this road.